stripe/open-banking-v2-docs/docs/API Overview/pis.md

 - Domestic Standing Orders

 The payment request from TPP must have the creditor information.

+### A note on the definitions of domestic and international payments for the EU
+We define domestic and international payments as the following:

+- Domestic Payment - A payment where the creditor's country is INSIDE the *Eurozone* area
+- International Payment - A payment where the creditor's country is OUTSIDE the *Eurozone* area

+> Eurozone: The 20 EU member states whose primary currency is EUR (Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, Spain)

 ## The following apply to all payment consents (domestic and international):